snigdhasambitak/cks/README.md

-Falco is installed with default configuration on node cluster1-node1.
-Connect using ssh cluster1-node1.
+Falco is installed with default configuration on node `cluster1-node1`.
+Connect using `ssh cluster1-node1`.
 Use it to:

 Find a Pod running image nginx which creates unwanted package management processes inside its container.
-Find a Pod running image httpd which modifies /etc/passwd.
+Find a Pod running image httpd which modifies `/etc/passwd`.
-Save the Falco logs for case 1 under /opt/course/2/falco.log in format:
+Save the Falco logs for case 1 under `/opt/course/2/falco.log` in format:

 `time-with-nanosconds,container-id,container-name,user-name`

 No other information should be in any line.
 Collect the logs for at least 30 seconds.

 Afterwards remove the threads (both 1 and 2) by scaling the replicas of the Deployments that control the offending Pods down to 0.